panubo/docker-staticsite/README.md

 **See known issues**

+## Usage Guides

+See [docs](./docs/) for usage information.

 ## Status

-Experimental.
+This is used for deploying production sites, however it should be considered subject to changes from a functionality perspective.

 ### Known issues

 * When using s3sync the `cache-control` will only be updated when the file is also updated.
 * When using s3sync the `content-type` will only be updated when the file is also updated.
-* Setting both cache control override and content type override may result in unexpected behavior.
+* Setting both cache control override and content type override may result in unexpected behaviour.

 ### TODO